 - From the list of attributes, choose Calculated attributes > Support group 1 and 2 (the attribute you just created), then click Apply.

 In this case, you'll see the tickets in your grouped attribute against the total number of tickets in the entire support group.

 Adding more advanced interactivity

-To make this query more interactive, you can add advanced decompose options, so viewers can dig in and take a look at underlying Ticket Group performance.
+To make this report more interactive, you can add advanced decompose options, so viewers can dig in and take a look at underlying Ticket Group performance.

 This section contains the following topics:

 In Explore, viewers can use the Decompose interaction to slice specific data points by other attributes from your dataset.
 You can specify which attributes viewers can decompose on by applying settings in Chart configuration > Decompose type.
 This recipe uses one of the available options called Decompose path.

 Decompose path enables your users to start at the top and drill all the way down to the most granular level of detail.
 When looking at tickets by your custom group attribute you created above, you could set Ticket group as well as Assignee as your decompose path to view the number of assignees in the different customer support group teams.

 Decomposing your results